cloudamqp/terraform-provider-cloudamqp/docs/data-sources/plugins.md

 }
 ```

-## Argument reference
+## Argument Reference

 * `instance_id` - (Required) The CloudAMQP instance identifier.
+* `sleep`       - (Optional) Configurable sleep time (seconds) for retries when requesting
+                  information about plugins.
+Default set to 10 seconds.
+* `timeout`     - (Optional) Configurable timeout time (seconds) for retries when requesting
+                  information about plugins.
+Default set to 1800 seconds.

-## Attributes reference
+## Attributes Reference

 All attributes reference are computed

 * `id`      - The identifier for this resource.
 * `plugins` - An array of plugins.
 Each `plugins` block consists of the fields documented below.
-* `sleep` - (Optional) Configurable sleep time (seconds) for retries when requesting information
-about plugins.
-Default set to 10 seconds. *Available from v1.29.0*
-* `timeout` - (Optional) - Configurable timeout time (seconds) for retries when requesting
-information about plugins.
-Default set to 1800 seconds. *Available from v1.29.0*

 ___